Kruptein/planarally-docs/blog/2020-06-13-release-0.21.0/index.md

 -   The version shown in the topleft area in-game will now be limited to the latest release version
 -   Basic tokens will now have their default name set to their label instead of 'Unknown shape'
 -   Mobile device users are now unable to trigger overscroll refresh by simply moving around
+-   Hovering over an image in the initiative list will now show the name of the shape

 ## Bugfixes